Mountains Of Travel Photos

 4. All Fourteen 8,000ers

-by Reinhold Messner - details Messner's ascents of all 14 8000m peaks documented with his photos.
+by Reinhold Messner.
+Published 1999.
+One of Michael Chessler's Top 100 Mountaineering Books.
+Messner briefly details his ascents of all 14 8000m peaks, documented with his photos.
 He also includes route diagrams and some basic history of the first few ascents.

-by Andy Fanshawe, Stephen Venables - briefly details 40 of the world's finest climbs on mountains in Pakistan, India, Nepal and Tibet.
-Each climb is illustrated with many great photos, climbing routes, and summary statistics and information.
+by Andy Fanshawe, Stephen Venables.
+Published 1996.
+This book briefly details 40 of the world's finest climbs on mountains in Pakistan (including Broad Peak, K2 and Nanga Parbat), India, Nepal and Tibet (including Annapurna, Shishapangma, Cho Oyu, Everest, Makalu and Kangchenjunga).
+Each climb is illustrated with many excellent photos, climbing routes, and summary statistics and information.
 Each area has an excellent overview map.
 The front cover is Kangchenjunga.

 After being turned back at the Central Summit in 1993, Viesturs returned in 2001 with Veikka Gustafsson.
 They climbed the North Face to the Central Summit and then to the Main Summit on April 30, 2001.
 There are 8 pages on Shishapangma.
 "This was near the place where I had turned back in 1993 because of the high potential for avalanche, way beyond what I consider safe for climbing.
 This time when we got to the Central Summit, the snow conditions were excellent, so Veikka and I set out on the strenuous hour-and-a-half climb along the knife-edge ridge to the Main Summit."